dhh1128/codecraft.co/why-we-need-try-finally-not-just-raii.md

 }</pre>
 RAII and <span style="font-family:courier, fixedwidth;">try...finally</span> may be able to achieve the same things, but they are definitely not equally good alternatives in all use cases.

 I understand some of the complex choices that C++'s standardization committee has to wrestle with; I can imagine how they might have concluded that the extra benefit of <span style="font-family:courier, fixedwidth;">try...finally</span> was not worth the compiler burden they'd be imposing.
 I also admit that if C++ had <span style="font-family:courier, fixedwidth;">try...finally</span>, it might diminish RAII's status as the recommended C++ solution to resource management, which could be a bad thing.
-But those pragmatic arguments are biased toward compiler creators, not toward us humble programmers who make a living writing code.
+But those pragmatic argums are biased toward compiler creators, not toward us humble programmers who make a living writing code.
 So much for user-centered design...

 The lack of <span style="font-family:courier, fixedwidth;">try...finally</span> is a shortcoming of C++ that some of the smartest programmers on the planet have worked around.
 Alexandrescu's ScopeGuard for C++ 98 is pretty amazing, and would clean up a lot of the code that I've shown above; the C++ 11 version is a huge improvement.
 But it feels to me like we shouldn't have to work this hard to do something that's conceptually so straightforward.
 I want a more satisfying answer in <a href="on-bread-recipes-maps-and-intentions.md">my "better programming language" project called "intent."</a> Stay tuned for more discussion as intent matures.